This error occurs when attempting to start a WebSphere application server. In this example, the unknown host name is was1.

 [1/22/18 23:23:47:208 CST] 00000001 WsServerImpl E WSVR0009E: Error occurred during startup com.ibm.ws.exception.RuntimeError: org.omg.CORBA.INTERNAL: defaultLocalHost:java.net.UnknownHostException: was1: was1: unknown error vmcid: IBM minor code: 583 completed: No.

 If "was1" is not the fully qualified domain name, this suggests that the hostname of the Linux server is "was1" instead of the fully qualified domain name.
 For example, if the fully qualified domain name is was1.example.com, update the /etc/hostname file to have was1.example.com as the hostname.
-Try to start the application server again and updating the hostname.
+Try to start the application server after and updating the hostname.

 echo "was1.example.com" > /etc/hostname